ViswasS/GDP_Group_02/README.md

 **Availability / Uptime** – System reliability, ideally 99%+ availability for web portal access.

+**Throughput** – Number of images the system can handle per minute under normal load.
+Important for scaling when multiple users are active.

 **Latency / Response Time** – Time taken to provide triage result after an image is submitted.
 Goal: ≤ 10 seconds as per user story acceptance criteria.